Darvitz2/Archipelago/worlds/pokemon_bw/docs/setup_en.md

 ## Required Software

 - BizHawk: [Bizhawk Releases from TASVideos](https://tasvideos.org/BizHawk/ReleaseHistory)
-  - Version 2.10 is recommended
+  - Version 2.10 is recommended; 2.11 has issues with modded generation 5 games
   - **Important**: Upon opening the emulator for the first time, go to `Config > Customize... > Advanced` and **disable** `AutoSaveRam`.
 Else, save data might not be properly saved.
   - Detailed installation instructions for BizHawk can be found at the above link.